 A fine reflection from Plato.
-One who would converse about human beings should look on all things earthly as though from some point far above, upon herds, armies, and agriculture, marriages and divorces, births and deaths, the clamour of law courts, deserted wastes, alien peoples of every kind, festivals, lamentations, and markets, this intermixture of everything and ordered combination of opposites. -

-Marcus Aurelius, Meditations, 7.48
+One who would converse about human beings should look on all things earthly as though from some point far above, upon herds, armies, and agriculture, marriages and divorces, births and deaths, the clamour of law courts, deserted wastes, alien peoples of every kind, festivals, lamentations, and markets, this intermixture of everything and ordered combination of opposites. - Marcus Aurelius, Meditations, 7.48

-The 'View from Above' is a guided visualization that is aimed at instilling a sense of the 'bigger picture', and of understanding your role within nature as a whole.
-You can practise a visualisation of the 'View from Above' here:
+The 'View from Above' is a guided visualization that is aimed at instilling a sense of the 'bigger picture' and of understanding your role within nature as a whole.
+You can download our audio recording of a 'View from Above' meditation exercise here: